awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 Group Policy settings can affect a WorkSpace user's experience as follows:
 + Some Group Policy settings force a user to log off when they are disconnected from a session\.
 Any applications that a user has open on the WorkSpace are closed\.
 + Implementing an interactive logon message to display a logon banner prevents users from being able to access their WorkSpace\.
 The interactive logon message Group Policy setting is not currently supported by Amazon WorkSpaces\.
++ Group Policy can be used to restrict drive access\.
+If you configure Group Policy to restrict access to Drive C or to Drive D, users can't access their WorkSpace\.
+To prevent this issue from occurring, make sure that your users can access Drive C and Drive D\.

 **Topics**
 + [Install the Group Policy Administrative Template](#gp_install_template)